sebinside/HotkeylessAHK/README.md

 2. Install node.
 You can download it from https://nodejs.org/.
 Make sure that node is in the PATH-variable and available from the console.
 You can test this by executing `node -v`
 3. Clone or download this repository.
 You can also just head over to [releases](https://github.com/sebinside/HotkeylessAHK/releases)
 4. Open a console window and enter the `files` folder.
 Then, execute `npm install` to install all web server dependencies.
-5. Start *Hotkeyless Authotkey* by executing the `HotkeylessAHK.ahk`-file.
+5. Start *Hotkeyless AutoHotkey* by executing the `HotkeylessAHK.ahk`-file.
 6. Open your web browser and navigate to `http://localhost:42800/send/HelloWorld`.
 This should open a message dialog, triggered by the `HotkeylessAHK.ahk`-file.
 7. Now, you're ready to go.